railwayapp/docs/src/docs/reference/volumes.md

 Attaching a Volume to a service will make these environment variables available to the service:

 - `RAILWAY_VOLUME_NAME`: Name of the volume (e.g. `foobar`)
 - `RAILWAY_VOLUME_MOUNT_PATH`: Mount path of the volume (e.g. `/data`)

+## Limits

+At the moment, there are limits on the maximum size of a volume.
+This may change after the priority boarding period.

+- For individuals, the maximum size of the volume allowed is **1GB**.
+- For teams, the maximum size of the volume allowed is **20GB**.

+## Pricing

+You are only charged for the amount of storage used by your volumes.
+The selected volume size just indicates the maximum amount of available storage.
+However, each volume requires a small amount of space to store metadata about the filesystem, so the actual usable space will be slightly less than the selected size.

+Volumes are billed at **$0.25 / GB**, billed minutely.

+Pricing is subject to change during the priority boarding period.

 ## Caveats